Frequently Asked Questions

 Do Skidmore Theater students work in other theaters?

 We strongly encourage students interested in working in the theater to make the best possible use of their summers.
 Many of our students work in summer theaters throughout the country.
 We regularly help to place students in a number of local programs including Opera Saratoga, the Saratoga Shakespeare Company, Adirondack Theater Festival, Williamstown Theater Festival, and Berkshire Theatre Festival.
 A number of our students also explore professional internships in management, film, and TV.
-During the academic year there have been opportunities for students to work with Saratoga’s Homemade Theater and Capital Rep in Albany.
-A number of stage managers have completed semester-long internships at regional theaters including Capital Rep, Dallas Theatre Center, Arena Theatre, and the Guthrie.
+During the academic year there have been opportunities for students to work with SPAC School of the Arts, as well as Capital Rep in Albany.
+A number of stage managers have completed semester-long internships at regional theaters including Capital Rep, Dallas Theater Center, Arena Stage, and the Guthrie.

 Does the Theater Department offer career development opportunities?